 Why are sensory bins important?

-The benefits of sensory bins are varied.
+The benefits of sensory play and sensory bins are varied.
 As its name implies, a sensory bin helps stimulate the senses of your little one.

 Here are all the benefits of a sensory bin: